 - Occupational Series - Allows applicants to locate job titles categorized into job families.

-Use the resources below to research and identify agencies of interest based on their mission statement, mission critical hiring needs, area of work, populations they serve, etc. Create an agency target list by writing down all federal agencies that spark your interest.
+Use the resources below to research and identify agencies of interest based on their mission statement, mission-critical hiring needs, area of work, populations they serve, etc. Create an agency target list by writing down all federal agencies that spark your interest.

 - Review the 100+ federal agencies and departments.